 Dublin’s success over the coming decade will depend on the next Government’s ability to progress and implement the cornerstone projects of the National Development Plan, according to Dublin Chamber.

 Dublin Chamber’s General Election Manifesto, launched today, outlines four key areas which the Government must focus on to support the strong population growth and opportunities coming Dublin’s way.

-The manifesto, entitled ‘A Decade of Delivery’, highlights infrastructure, planning and housing, enterprise supports and skilled labour as the main areas that Dublin businesses seek action on by Government.
+The manifesto, entitled ‘A Decade of Delivery’, highlights infrastructure, planning and housing, enterprise supports, and skilled labour as the main areas that Dublin businesses seek action on by the Government.

-The Chamber’s Manifesto cautions that much of Dublin’s existing infrastructure, whether it be water, energy or transport, is congested, out-dated and struggling to meet ever-increasing demand.
+The Chamber’s Manifesto cautions that much of Dublin’s existing infrastructure, whether it be water, energy, or transport, is congested, outdated, and struggling to meet the ever-increasing demand.
 On the transport front, the Chamber has called for the Government to follow through on the delivery of the well-progressed MetroLink and BusConnects projects.

 The Chamber has also challenged the next Government to have the Dart Underground project shovel-ready by 2025, to allow for construction to start immediately after the completion of MetroLink in 2027.